plone/plone.restapi-client/docs/actions/relations.md

 ## Delete Relation

+### Mutation function

+Use the `deleteRelationsMutation` function to get the mutation for deleting a relation for the given parameters.

+### Hook

-This function is used to delete a relation for the given parameters.
+Use the `useDeleteRelations` hook to delete a relation for the given parameters.

-- Function name: `deleteRelationsMutation`

 ### Parameters